Learn About the Museum

 Verda Welcome

 Benjamin Banneker, the black father of science in colonial America, used his STEAM contributions to fight the abolishment of slavery.
-Banneker, a free black and self taught, would later become an inventor, surveyor, astronomer and author of several almanacs showing his astronomical calculations.
 See Banneker come to life by Griot storyteller Bob Smith as he explains why he sent an almanac and letter to Thomas Jefferson to discuss why slavery was wrong in America.

 Maryland freedom fighter Harriet Tubman, an important figure to the Underground Railroad network helped over 60 enslaved people escape to freedom.
-During the Civil War, she worked as a spy and nurse for the Union Army.
 See a compelling dramatic work performed by storyteller, Janice the Griot about this heroine’s life as Harriet reflects on family, freedom and courage.

 Mother Mary Lange, the foundress of the Oblate Sisters of Providence, spent her life educating black children during the 1800s.
-Starting with educating color girls in her house in Fells Points which later became St. Francis Academy to conducting night classes for women, her religious order recognized the need to provide education for all people.
-Witness Mother Lange’s journey to creating this religious order of black nuns and helping their community through the eyes of Janice the Griot.
+Witness Mother Lange’s journey to creating this religious order of black nuns, providing education for all people and fighting racism in the church through the eyes of Janice the Griot.

-Legal eagle and civil rights activist Juanita Jackson Mitchell became the first African American woman to practice law in Maryland.
-Mitchell, who worked in the NAACP with her mother Lillian, to fight civil rights cases in Maryland courts, would be instrumental in integrating Baltimore schools, restaurants and swimming pools.
+Legal eagle and civil rights activist Juanita Jackson Mitchell, the first African American woman to practice law in Maryland, would be instrumental in integrating Baltimore schools, restaurants and swimming pools in the Maryland courts.
 Join Juanita Jackson Mitchell in spirit as she protests for equality and social justice portrayed by Janice the Griot.

-Before there was Kamala Harris or Shirley Chisholm on the national political scene, there were local and state political black female leaders paving the way.
-Meet Maryland State Senator Verda Freeman Welcome, the 2nd black black women to be elected to a state senate in the early 1950s.
+Meet Maryland State Senator Verda Freeman Welcome, the 2nd black woman to be elected to a state senate in the early 1950s.
 Verda spent 25 years in the Maryland legislature passing laws to include racial discrimination.
 Hear Senator Welcome portrayed by Janice the Griot champion for laws to eradicate racism in the schools, workplace, public accommodations and interracial relationships.